Residential Earthquake-prone Building Financial Assistance Scheme

-The Scheme will be delivered and managed by Kāinga Ora – Homes and Communities on behalf of the Crown.
+The Scheme is being delivered and managed by Kāinga Ora – Homes and Communities on behalf of the Crown.
 To apply for the Scheme visit the Kāinga Ora website.

-- Be a New Zealand citizen, or ordinarily resident in New Zealand, or overseas persons allowed under the Overseas Investment Act 2005;
+- be a New Zealand citizen, or ordinarily resident in New Zealand, or overseas persons allowed under the Overseas Investment Act 2005

 - the inability to obtain finance for EPB seismic retrofit from a Reserve Bank of New Zealand registered bank or non-bank deposit taker; or

-- where finance from one of the above entities can be obtained it is conditional upon the unit being sold when the building is no longer earthquake prone; or
+- where finance from one of the above entities can be obtained it is conditional upon the unit being sold when the building is no longer earthquake-prone; or

-- where finance from one of the above entities can be obtained, but would cause the owner significant financial hardship;
+- where finance from one of the above entities can be obtained, but would cause the owner significant financial hardship.

 Unit and building eligibility

-- The unit must be within a building in an area of high seismic risk and which is two or more storeys and contains three or more household units (or is a household unit within a mixed use building);
+- The unit must be within a building in an area of high seismic risk and which is two or more storeys and contains three or more household units (or is a household unit within a mixed use building).

 - The unit must be within a building where the relevant territorial authority has issued a earthquake-prone building notice.

-- The maximum loan secured against any one unit will not exceed $250,000 (but with limited discretion for the Chief Executive of Kāinga Ora to approve amounts above this level on a case-by-case basis);
+- The maximum loan secured against any one unit will not exceed $250,000 (but with limited discretion for the Chief Executive of Kāinga Ora to approve amounts above this level on a case-by-case basis).

-- The loan provides for voluntary loan repayments (with no early repayment fees);
+- The loan provides for voluntary loan repayments (with no early repayment fees).

-- Loans will be secured by a mortgage, charge, or another security against the unit’s record of title (or equivalent);
+- Loans will be secured by a mortgage, charge, or another security against the unit’s record of title (or equivalent).

-- Applications to the Scheme will close on 30 June 2027;
+- Applications to the Scheme will close on 30 June 2027.

 Interest rate settings for the Scheme

 - The below market interest rate for the Scheme will be set at 50 percent of the sum of the Reserve Bank's monthly average of five year fixed interest rates.